tiffanyxiao/csc220-codingchallenges/Coding Challenge 1/README.md

-# Redundancy Checker
+# Gene Splicing
-Objective of Program: Write a program that reads all the files in a specified directory and prints a report of the lines that are identical in any pair of files.
+Objective of Program: Given two strings representing snippets of genes (letters ACGT), identify the shortest string that could contain them both as subsequences.

 ## How to Run:
-1. Run python program "redundancyChecker.py" with command "python" in terminal (note: we are using python 2.7.10)
+1. Run python program "geneSplicing.py" with command "python" in terminal (note: we are using python 3.6.3)
-2. Input path to the directory you would like to check.
+2. Input genes as directed by program.

 ## Python Version
-Python 2.7.10
+Python 3.6.3

 ## Efficiency
 The program is efficient in a few ways: